projectara/greybus-spec/source/device_class/camera.rst

 The TEST_ONLY bit of the Request flag field allows the AP to test a configuration without applying it.
-When the flag is set the Camera Module shall process the Request normally but stop from applying the configuration.
-The Module shall send the same Response as it would if the TEST_ONLY flag wasn’t set and stay in the UNCONFIGURED state without modifying the device state.
+When the bit is set the Camera Module shall process the Request normally but stop from applying the configuration.
+The Module shall send the same Response as it would if the TEST_ONLY bit wasn’t set and stay in the UNCONFIGURED state without modifying the device state.

 The Request supplies a set of stream configurations with the desired image